ryancalizadeh/ryancalizadeh.github.io/_pages/about.md

   - /about.html
 ---

+I am an ECE MASc student at the University of British Columbia studying data-driven control of energy systems under the supervision of [Dominic Liao-McPherson](https://mech.ubc.ca/dominic-liao-mcpherson/) and [Alberto Padoan](https://www.albertopadoan.com/).

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
+This website is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.